Invoices

 A significant advantage of this identifier system is its compatibility with URLs, allowing for direct interaction with wallets through simple clicks.
 This contrasts sharply with the cumbersome process required by other systems, where multiple steps are needed to copy and paste identifiers into wallets.

-An example of a Invoice URL for fungible tokens might be:
+An example of an Invoice URL for fungible tokens might be:

 rgb:2WBcas9-yjzEvGufY-9GEgnyMj7-beMNMWA8r-sPHtV1nPU-TMsGMQX/RGB20/100+utxob:egXsFnw-5Eud7WKYn-7DVQvcPbc-rR69YmgmG-veacwmUFo-uMFKFb